Getting a Tree Survey – Some Frequently Asked Questions

-What is the BS 5837 Tree Survey and Report?
+What is the BS5837 Tree Survey and Report?

 What are Retention Categories?

-CATEGORY A – These are generally large, high quality trees which the local authority will want to see retained if at all possible.
+CATEGORY A – These are generally large, high-quality trees which the local authority will want to see retained if at all possible.

-CATEGORY B – These may be somewhat smaller or not particularly high quality trees.
+CATEGORY B – These may be somewhat smaller or not particularly high-quality trees.
 However, they still make a significant impact on the local environment and have a significant life expectancy.
 The local authority would prefer to see these trees retained, though the removal of occasional specimens may be acceptable.

 CATEGORY C – These are smaller trees or ones considered to be of low quality.
 They may have a limited life expectancy or contribute very little to the amenity of the locality.
 Such trees should not be considered as a constraint against development and their removal will generally be acceptable.

-What is a Root Protection Area?
+What is the Root Protection Area?

 This is the area around each tree which should contain enough roots to sustain the canopy.
 During a tree survey, the surveyor will measure the diameter of each tree stem.
 For straight-forward, single-stemmed trees in a uniform environment, the Root Protection Area (RPA) is equivalent to a circle with a radius equal to 12 x stem-diameter.
 This means that for a tree with a diameter of 50cm, you should try to avoid disturbing the ground within 6m of the tree stem.